OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/local-group/index.md

-## Collisions and mergers
+## Collisions and Mergers

 Surrounding the Milky Way and Andromeda are a bevy of dwarf galaxies---smaller, often irregular galaxies, that contain hundreds of millions to a few billion stars.
 These dwarf galaxies are typically under the gravitational influence of a larger galaxy, and are often shredded by them at some point over their lifetime.
 Collisions between galaxies are common, and these smaller galaxies may even be the lifeblood for a larger galaxy by instigating star formation and replenishing its star-forming gas.

-As these dwarf galaxies orbit and interact with their parent galaxy, the Milky Way and Andromeda collections are heading toward one another.
+As these dwarf galaxies orbit and interact with their parent galaxy, the Milky Way and Andromeda galaxies are heading toward one another.
 Separated by about 3 million light years, they are moving toward one another at a rate of 120 kilometers per second, or 275,000 miles per hour.

 Over the next tens of billions of years, the galaxies of the Local Group will coalesce  into one giant elliptical galaxy, driven by the merging of the Milky Way and the Andromeda galaxies.